Best CD Rates Compared: Every Term From 3 Months to 5 Years

 What is the best CD rate available right now?▾

-As of April 2026, the best short-term rate is 4.50% APY on 3-month and 6-month CDs from Bread Financial and BMO Alto.
-For 1-year CDs, the top rate is 4.40% from Bread Financial.
-Longer terms offer lower rates: 4.10% for 2-year and 3.80% for 5-year CDs.
-Rates have been declining as the Federal Reserve cuts the federal funds rate.
+As of the May 2026 rate snapshot, the best short-term rate is 4.30% APY on 3-month and 6-month CDs from Bread Financial and BMO Alto.
+For 1-year CDs, the top rate is 4.20% from Bread Financial.
+Longer terms offer lower rates: 3.90% for 2-year and 3.60% for 5-year CDs.
+The Federal Reserve held the federal funds rate at 3.50%-3.75% at its June 2026 meeting, so rates have largely stabilized after a year of cuts.

 Are CD rates going up or down?▾